SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr5055">H.R.
 5055 (College Debt Swap Act of 2010)</a>** -
 House version of Brown's S. 1541.
 The "adverse credit history" clause is worrying.
 If we can't pay the private student loans now, hence the reason for this bill, we're going to have adverse credit history.

-Status: 4/30/2010 - In process.
-Currently in House Subcommittee on Higher Education, Lifelong Learning, and Competitiveness.
+Status: 4/30/2010 - Stuck in House Subcommittee on Higher Education, Lifelong Learning, and Competitiveness.

 **<a id="hr4834">H.R.
 4834 (Student Debt Reduction Act)</a>** -
 Extends 2014+ repayment terms and repayment amounts to all Federal Direct customers.

-Status: 4/30/2010 - In process.
-Currently in House Subcommittee on Higher Education, Lifelong Learning, and Competitiveness.
+Status: 4/30/2010 - Stuck in House Subcommittee on Higher Education, Lifelong Learning, and Competitiveness.

 **<a id="hr4574">H.R.
 4574 (Student Loan Interest Full Deductibility Act)</a>** -